cu-numcomp/spring23-community-jona9117/proposal.md

 ### Notes/concerns/risks

-Please comment on any anomalies or known risks to following this project, if you were unable to answer any questions above, or otherwise have concerns about the appropriateness of the software.
-If the project requires a contributor license agreement or other procedural steps, please explain here.
-"None at this time" is acceptable for this question.
+No known risks or concerns at the moment, although the CI testing has been failing.

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU